 Utah is largely a desert state, so concerns about flooding are not very common among residents.
 Nevertheless, floods can and do happen everywhere in this state.
 Some floods have cost the state of Utah millions of dollars in damages.
 Affected residents and business owners who did not have flood insurance were left holding the bag.
 An overwhelming majority of residents of the state to do not carry flood insurance despite the fact that quotes for this coverage are relatively inexpensive.
 Are you one of them?

 When the floodwaters affect above-ground floors, the damages are typically even more expensive because your personal belongings such as furniture, carpeting, and electronics are likely to be damaged beyond repair.
-FEMA reports that the average paid flood insurance claim between 2008 and 2012 was approximately $38,000.
+FEMA reports that the average paid flood insurance claim during previous years was approximately $38,000.

 By the 1950s, most homeowners insurance companies had stopped including flood insurance coverage in their policies because of the excessively high costs associated with compensating people for this damage.
 This left many homeowners in an unfortunate predicament, as it left them with no viable options.
 Floods led to destruction of communities and associated economic losses, and homeowners were forced to declare bankruptcy.